kartoza/sawps/docs/src/user/manual/user-roles.md

     ![Provincial data scientist](./img/user-role-7.png)

     * **Full access**: The provincial data scientist has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-Provincial data scientists can access documentation site.
+Provincial data scientists can access the documentation site.

     * **Access with conditions**: The provincial data scientist can access the following pages with conditions.

         1. **Organisation member page**: Can only add organisation members if instated as a manager of an organisation/ their own organisation.

-        2. **Explore page map tab**: Can see all data on the map at property level fro their region and filter by organisation, year and species etc.
+        2. **Explore page map tab**: Can see all data on the map at property level for their region and filter by organisation, year and species etc.

-        3. **Explore page reports tab**: Can see all data on the sawps platform for all properties to property level, can filter by organisation, property and species, at a regional scale.
+        3. **Explore page reports tab**: Can see all data on the SAWPS platform for all properties to property level, and can filter by organisation, property and species at a regional scale.

-        4. **Explore page charts tab**: Can see all data on the sawps platform for all properties to property level, can filter by organisation, property and species, at a regional scale.
+        4. **Explore page charts tab**: Can see all data on the SAWPS platform for all properties to property level, and can filter by organisation, property and species at a regional scale.

         5. **Data upload**: Can upload property and species data if they are part of an organisation.

-        6. **Automated reporting**: All types of report available for regions as per filtering by user.
+        6. **Automated reporting**: All types of reports available for regions as per filters applied by the user.

-        7. **Download csv of data from filtered table**: Can download all types of report available for regions as per filtering by user.
+        7. **Download CSV of data from filtered table**: Can download all types of reports available for regions as per filters applied by the user.

-        8. **Download charts image**: Can download all types of charts available for regions as per filtering by user.
+        8. **Download charts image**: Can download all types of charts available for regions as per filters applied by the user.

 8. **National data scientist**: A national data reviewer that can view data down to property lever and use the data for e.g. planning and permitting.

     ![National data scientist](./img/user-role-8.png)

     * **Full access**: The national data scientist has full access to login, register, about, contact, profile, notification, reminders, two-factor authentication, and help page.
-National data scientists can access documentation site.
+National data scientists can access the documentation site.

     * **Access with conditions**: The national data scientist can access the following pages with conditions.